Manafort Allegedly Shared 2016 Polling With Associate Linked To Russian Intelligence

 Manafort and Kilimnik were charged with conspiracy to obstruct justice by attempting to tamper with witnesses after Manafort had been already been indicted for other crimes.

 Prosecutors also think Manafort and Kilimnik may have met in Madrid, during the campaign, to discuss a possible Ukraine peace plan, according to another passage of the new document.
-And in a third redaction apparently gone wrong, defense lawyers revealed that Manafort may have green-lighted an unnamed third party to drop his name if that person secured a meeting with President Trump.
+And in a third redaction apparently gone wrong, defense lawyers revealed that Manafort may have greenlighted an unnamed third party to drop his name if that person secured a meeting with President Trump.

-Manafort met with government attorneys and agents 12 times, and testified twice before the grand jury.
+Manafort met with government attorneys and agents 12 times and testified twice before the grand jury.
 His lawyers said there is "no identifiable pattern" to his "purported misrepresentations," even though several of them involve Kilimnik.

 The defense filing followed an explosive assertion from prosecutor Andrew Weissmann that Manafort had told "multiple, discernible lies," blowing up a plea deal they reached one day before jury selection was scheduled to begin in a federal court in Washington, D.C.